Satellite downlink scheduling problem: A case study: Mathematical Model

 \section{Mathematical Model}

 Note that SIDSP deals with the problem of finding an image downlink schedule so that a utility function is maximized.
 The utility function considers the number of downlinks scheduled, their priority values, and the difference between the downlink start time and the start time of the request time window (tardiness).
-Rejection of requests is allowed, and a rejected request is referred to as \emph{unscheduled}.\footnote{Due to large customer demand for satellite imagery, the downlink scheduling problem is usually oversubscribed.
+Rejection of requests is allowed, and a rejected request is referred to as \emph{unscheduled}.
+Note that the downlink scheduling problem is usually oversubscribed due to large customer demand for satellite imagery.
 Thus, if request rejection is not allowed, the downlink scheduling problem would often be infeasible.
-Furthermore, the request rejection assumption allows the scheduling algorithm to choose the requests that maximise the resource utilisation.}
+Furthermore, the request rejection assumption allows the scheduling algorithm to choose the requests that maximise the resource utilisation.

 A solution $S$ to SIDSP --- a \emph{schedule} --- is a set $S \subseteq V$ of scheduled requests and associated downlink start times $S_j$ for each $j \in S$.
 Our model for the SIDSP is to: